ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 This is because the above options are internally modified by the mclock scheduler in order to maximize the impact of the set profile.

-By default, the *high_client_ops* profile is enabled to ensure that a larger chunk of the bandwidth allocation goes to client ops.
-Background recovery ops are given lower allocation (and therefore take a longer time to complete).
+By default the *high_client_ops* profile will be enabled to provide larger chunk of the bandwidth allocation to client ops.
+Background recovery ops are given lower allocation and so take a longer time to complete.
 But there might be instances that necessitate giving higher allocations to either client ops or recovery ops.
-In order to deal with such a situation, you can enable one of the alternate built-in profiles mentioned above.
+In order to satisfy such an eventuality, alternate built-in profiles mentioned above may be enabled.

-If a built-in profile is active, the following Ceph config sleep options will be disabled,
+Additionally, if a built-in profile is active, the following Ceph config sleep options will be disabled,

 - ``osd_recovery_sleep``
 - ``osd_recovery_sleep_hdd``